TheThingsNetwork/lorawan-stack/README.md

 Are you new to LoRaWAN and The Things Network?
 See the general documentation at [thethingsnetwork.org/docs](https://www.thethingsnetwork.org/docs/).

+## Commitments and Releases

+Open source projects are great, but a stable and reliable open source ecosystem is even better.
+Therefore, we make the following commitments:

+1. We will not break the API towards gateways and applications within the major version.
+This includes how gateways communicate and how applications work with data
+2. We will upgrade storage from older versions within the major version.
+This means that you can migrate an older setup without losing data
+3. We will not break the public command-line interface and configuration within the major version.
+This means that you can safely build scripts and migrate configurations
+4. We will not break the API between components and events within minor versions.
+So at least the same minor versions of components are compatible with each other

+As we are continuously adding functionality in minor versions and fixing issues in patch versions, we are also introducing new configurations and new defaults.
+We therefore recommend reading the release notes before upgrading to a new version.

+You can find the releases and their notes on the [Releases page](https://github.com/TheThingsNetwork/lorawan-stack/releases).

 ## Support

 - The [forums](https://www.thethingsnetwork.org/forum) contain a massive amount of information and has great search